ktorio/ktor-documentation/topics/websocket_extensions_api.md

 ```

 The second group is the place for actual frame processing.
-Metods will take frame and produce new processed frame if necessarry:
+Methods will take a frame and produce a new processed frame if necessary:

 ```kotlin
     override fun processOutgoingFrame(frame: Frame): Frame {
         logger.log("Process outgoing frame: $frame")